110CodingP/kernel-kinesis/OSTEP_Ch28/README.md

 # Doubts
-- In OSTEP it is mentioned that spin locks are not fair, but that is only the case when scheduling is not pre-emptive right?
+- In OSTEP it is mentioned that spin locks are not fair, but that is only the case when scheduling is not pre-emptive right?<br>
+<span style="color:#ADFA25;">A - Yeah, always think of the scheduler as malicious</span>